theforeman/puppetdb_foreman/README.md

   * Compares nodes in PuppetDB to Hosts in Foreman.
   * Creates Hosts in Foreman from PuppetDB facts.

-Feel free to raise issues, ask for features, anything, in the github repository or #theforeman IRC channel in Freenode.
+Feel free to raise issues, ask for features, anything, in the github repository or visit [the Foreman support pages](https://theforeman.org/support.html).

 ## Compatibility